dansinker/tacofancy/condiments/mango_lime_salsa.md

 Mango Lime Salsa
 ======================

-This fresh mango relish pairs exceedingly well with cilantro lime yogurt sauce for delicious fish tacos.
+This fresh mango salsa is sweet, tangy, and simple.
+It pairs exceedingly well with cilantro lime yogurt sauce for delicious fish tacos.
 The recipe is a simplified version of the [mango salsa](http://www.loveandoliveoil.com/2008/04/fish-tacos-with-mango-salsa.html) on Love and Oil.

 In a bowl, combine:
 * 2 ripe fresh mangoes, chopped